10 Must-Try Breakfast Restaurants in Tucson

 What to do nearby: Take a hike up Tumanoc Hill, a challenging steep 1.5 mile trail which rewards with the most magnificent overlook of the city.

 5. Tohono Chul Garden Bistro

-Like the Cafe a la C’Art, the Garden Bistro at Tohono Chul offers another nice attractive garden like dining space in Tucson.
-In an area where heavy tree coverage is not the norm, these lush patios come in as a real treat.
-In fact, you may even forget you are in the desert as coming here for brunch feels like a mini trip to a tropical oasis.
+Like the Cafe a la C’Art, The Garden Bistro at Tohono Chul offers another nice attractive garden like dining space in Tucson.
+In an area where heavy tree coverage is not the norm, a lush garden patio comes in as a real treat.
+In fact, you may even forget you are in the desert.
+Dining here for brunch really feels like a mini trip to a tropical oasis.
 Birds chirp around you, lush plant life abounds, so it really is a perfect setting for a laid-back slow paced brunch.

 The food here also is not too shabby, with more than the standard breakfast fare offered, including the most delicious homemade Quiche of the Day.
 As an added bonus, the service here is amongst the best in Tucson.
 On the downside, the food is pretty overpriced, however, the nice setting justifies the upcharge.
 In terms of overall dining experience (ambiance, food, and service), Tohono Chul Garden Bistro is a real winner.

 Location: 7366 N Paseo Del Norte, Tucson, AZ 85704, Opens at 8am